BdcashProtocol/docs_bdcash/README.md

 # Documentation script BDCash Protocol

-This is the main and updated repository of our Doc guide](https://docs.bdcashprotocol.com).
+This is the main and updated repository of our [Doc guide](https://docs.bdcashprotocol.com).